WebGPU-Video-Diffusion/WebGPU-Video-Diffusion/README.md

 ##  Acknowledgments

-- Prof. Patrick Cozzi and the CIS 5650 teaching team
+- Shehzan Mohammed and the CIS 5650 teaching team
 - The Hugging Face community for model hosting
 - Microsoft for ONNX Runtime WebGPU support